firedancer-io/firedancer/CONTRIBUTE.md

   very [powerful search feature](https://gerrit-review.googlesource.com/Documentation/user-search.html) which supports complex queries.

-- Related changes can be grouped together using hashtags.
+- Related changes can be grouped together using hashtags and topics.
+A change can have multiple hashtags, but only one topic.
+Hashtags are usually generic, while a topic uniquely identifies a certain feature.

 - Configure your editor to hard-wrap commit messages at 72 characters like Gerrit does.